zmou21/Basic-Portfolio/README.md

-# Basic-Portfolio
-Basic Portfolio Page
+# Basic Portfolio

+**Description:** Professional portfolio page using HTML and CSS

+Includes about page, portfolio placeholder and contact page.